How to Use Heat When You Cook On Stainless Steel Pans

 2. Come in hot, then cool things down

-Unlike cheaper metals, Made In cookware is great at retaining heat.
+Unlike cheaper pots & pans, Made In cookware's stainless steel cookware is made of premium metals and is thus great at retaining heat (which is part of the reason why it was named Daring Kitchen's best stainless steel cookware of 2020).
 As a result, overheating the pan with continuous high flame can result in oils and foods getting burnt and stuck to the pan.
 Get your pan to the right temperature with medium heat for a minute or two (see #1) then turn it down a bit— don’t worry, the pan will retain the heat, but won’t burn your ingredients.

 3. Foods will naturally release from the pan when a good sear (or crust) is formed.